mfjkri/Telegram-Chatbot/README.md

 - [`export_logs`](/src/helper_scripts/export_logs.py):

-  This script will generate a CSV file that can be imported into Excel for visualization of users data.
+  This script will generate a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file that can be imported into Excel for visualization of users data.

-  It will only include user actions that are relevant to their scoring such as:
+  It will only extract from the user logs, actions that are relevant to their scoring such as:

   - Viewing of hints
   - Attempting the challenge